ttim/rockets/README.md

 ## Developer notes

 [This exellent article](http://solovyov.net/en/2014/cljs-start/) by Alexander Solovyov was used to setup the project.
-We follow its author advice to use [Quiescent](https://github.com/levand/quiescent) web framework.
+We follow its author advice to use [Quiescent](https://github.com/levand/quiescent) frontend framework.

 To start, install
 * [Leiningen](http://leiningen.org/);